NGYeung/U-AutoRec-KAN/README.md

 		ml-100k\.

-## An implementation of U-Autorec with Fourier encoding of user and item information.
+## An implementation of U-Autorec with Fourier encoding of user/item info.

 *Dataset: MovieLens100K*